Zhang-JK/Memorier/doc/Report.md

 ## 4. Brief description of program design

 ### I. Use of OOP constructs and techniques

+#### Storing and using data based on inheritence and function overloading

+  - A series of classes inherited from the base class (Card) is applied to simplify coding.

+  - All managing-related data that is useful for all cards are stored in the base class.
+The main program can use these data to easily generate card series using different criteria, and it is no need (and should not) to consider what specific type is it.

+  - All card type-related functions and data are stored in derived classes.
+Using function overloading and the powerful QString class, one version of main program is enough to implement all necessary procedures.
+Specifically, 4 different cards have different “answer type” or even structure to store data, it is tedious to implement the almost-the-same procedure for 4 times in the main program.
+Therefore, all 4 classes are designed to follow a same protocol to package its data and after sending it to the main program, only one unpackage procedure is needed to apply and data in different types will be transformed into a unified format and can display easily.

+  - Through this design, it is very easy to reuse the code or doing further development.
+More on [Part III code reusability](#iii-code-reusability)

+#### Dispersed and well-packed coding

+  - As it may cause low efficiency and very likely to go into chaos if two developers kept editing the same file or same function repeatedly, or make the file very large and cause confusion, we tried to disperse the coding mission into small parts and finish them one by one.
+It turns out that this greatly reduced workload of the project.

+  - In considering the two developers’ expertise in different areas, it is decided that all code will be well packed.
+The other developer can use a pre-set function as a port to easily gain all data who needs.
+It increases working efficiency and make it easier to reuse the code and do further development.

 ### II.
 Use of Data Structures